tejgokani/google_form_filler/README.md

 **Q: Can I use this for production surveys?**
 A: This tool is designed for testing.
 Use responsibly and only on forms you own or have permission to test.

-**Q: Why is the first request slow on Render?**
-A: Render free tier spins down after 15 minutes of inactivity.
-Consider upgrading to paid tier for faster response.

 **Q: Can I add more field types?**
 A: Yes!
-Extend the field detection logic in `app.py` around line 360-470.
+Extend the field detection logic in \`app.py\` around line 360-470.

 **Q: How do I add rate limiting?**
 A: Consider using Flask-Limiter or implementing custom rate limiting logic.

 ### Need Help?
 - Check browser console (F12) for frontend errors
-- Check Render logs for backend errors
+- Check backend logs for errors
 - Verify environment variables are set
 - Test locally first to isolate issues